Your HVAC unit works by squeezing heat and humidity out of the air, and that leaves your home cool and comfortable.

 If you are battling high cooling bills because the system is constantly straining, then the culprit might actually be the roof.

-Here are a few of the ways your roof can make your HVAC system work harder.
+Here are a few of the ways your roof can make your HVAC system work more efficiently.

 If you’ve ever worn dark shoes on a hot day, then you understand that dark colors absorb heat and hold it in more than light colors.